Neville Dickie: Career

 After serving in the RAF, Dickie left Durham and moved to London, where he began playing piano for small wages in various pubs.
 It was only after Doreen Davies, who was head of BBC Radio 2, noticed him at a BBC audition that he took a notable stride in his musical career.
 He has played on hundreds of BBC Radio broadcasts.

 Dickie has produced scores of records and can be heard on hundreds of jazz recordings, as well as several recordings with the French pianist, Louis Mazetier.
 Dickie had a Top 40 UK hit single in 1969 with "Robin's Return" on the Major Minor Records label (MM 644).
 It reached number 33 on the UK Singles Chart.

 His album Back to Boogie (1975) has sold over 100,000 copies.
-Dickie formed a band called the Rhythmakers in 1985 and continues to perform with that group and with his trio.
-When in the United States he frequently appears with The Midiri Brothers and is annually hosted by the Tri-State Jazz Society for mid-Atlantic appearances.
-He also regularly appears at the Scott Joplin International Ragtime Festival in Sedalia Missouri and other major jazz festivals around the United States.
+Dickie formed a band called the Rhythmakers in 1985 and continued to perform with that group and with his trio.
+When in the United States he frequently appeared with The Midiri Brothers and is annually hosted by the Tri-State Jazz Society for mid-Atlantic appearances.
+He also regularly appeared at the Scott Joplin International Ragtime Festival in Sedalia, Missouri, and other major jazz festivals around the United States.